Chukwuebukaoguejiofo/Programming_cheat_sheets/_scripting_languages/Javascript/ANGULAR/ANGULAR_4/my_angular_scrawl.md

 - When using `.subscribe()`, always use `.unsubscribe()`, to prevent memory leaks?
 - On Heroku, make Heroku compile the `src` folder when deploying, so we dont need to save the `dist` folder on github
 - Where should we change routes?
 Not in the component?
+- difference between `pipe` and `directive`:
+    - a pipe only manipulates data, a directive can manipulate the DOM (like adding an image, or making text bold)